 On February 17, 2015, the New York City Housing Court (Hon.
 Jack Stoller J. H.C.), after trial, held that a rent stabilized tenant’s nightly renting of his apartment to various third parties via Airbnb constituted illegal profiteering and awarded landlord a final judgment of possession and warrant of eviction.
-Notably, the Court held that tenant’s infraction was incurable and thus landlord was not required to first serve tenant with a notice to cure before commencing the eviction proceeding.
+Notably, the Court held that tenant’s infraction by engaging in short term rental was incurable and thus landlord was not required to first serve tenant with a notice to cure before commencing the eviction proceeding.

 During the trial, evidence was taken proving tenant’s legal rent at 450 West 42nd Street Apt.
 46B (the “Apartment”) to be in excess of $9,000.00 per month and preferential leasehold rent to be $6,670.00 (or a daily rate of $219.29 per night).
 Evidence was further adduced proving that either tenant himself, or tenant’s employees acting on his behalf, advertised on Airbnb nightly stays at the Apartment for $649.00 per night with a “check in” time for 4:00pm and a “check out” time at 11:00am, a $95.00 extra person fee and a $150.00 cleaning fee.